randomwalk94/blogdemo/content/page/about.md

 My name is Hai Le.
 The first name sounds exactly as the word "Hi" in English.
 The correct form in Vietnamese would be "Hải" with the question-mark-like symbol on top of the letter "a".

+> "Sarcasm is the lowest form of wit but the highest form of intelligence" - **Oscar Wilde**.